The 90s was

 because it was cheaper to do so than produce an entirely new show from scratch.

-of the 80s with only a few real hits to its credit.
-One of those hits came in
+portion of the 80s with only a few real hits to its credit.
+One of those hits

-Despite harsh reviews, the series ended up becoming the highest-rated
+Morning, Miss Bliss.
+Despite harsh reviews, the series ended up

-series on Saturday mornings and the most popular teen-oriented series in
+becoming the highest-rated series on Saturday mornings and the most popular

-NBC (or TNBC) and debuted shows such as City Guys, Hang Time,
+and debuted shows such as City Guys, Hang Time, California

 New Class.

-1996, events were set in motion that would further change network Saturday
+By 1996, events were set in motion that would further change

-during the Saturday morning blocks and began heavily revamping them around
+schedule these programs during the Saturday morning blocks and began heavily

-these new guidelines.
-CBS would launch Think CBS Kids in
+revamping them around these new guidelines.
+CBS would launch Think CBS Kidsin

 1997, airing an entirely live-action line-up including Wheel